-I have written for various marketing campaigns and do a lot of copywriting.
+I also write marketing copy, mostly for business-to-business campaigns.
 My niches include (but are not limited to) digital marketing, XaaS and mobile applications.

 Check out some of my work below and contact me about new projects.